Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Stochastic Model Predictive Control (SMPC): The General Case

-where $\beta \in ]0,1[$ represents the minimum probability of constraint satisfaction and the constraint \eqref{e:jcc} is called the joint chance constraint (JCC).
+where $\beta \in [0,1[$ represents the constraint violation probability and the constraint \eqref{e:jcc} is called the joint chance constraint (JCC).
 The control set $\controlset$ defines the upper and lower bounds of the actuators.
 The set $\mathcal{X}$ is assumed to be a polytope,

-In this case, $n_c$ is number of inequality constraints probabilistically and jointly satisfied with the probability of at least $\beta$.
+In this case, $n_c$ is number of inequality constraints probabilistically and jointly satisfied with the probability of at least $1-\beta$.
 The centerpiece of SMPC is the constrained SOCP:

+The SOCP \eqref{e:general_SOCP} requires the state estimation through \eqref{e:Bayesian_filter}.
+Readers may refer to \cite{2013_separation_principle} for the validity of separation principle in such problems, which are not discussed in this manuscript.
+A general SMPC algorithm without implementation details is given in Fig. \ref{fig:smpc_general}.